-- Each type of confidence interval procedure has its own model assumptions. - If the model assumptions are not true, we can't be sure that the procedure does what is claimed. - However, some procedures are robust to some degree to some departures from models assumptions -- i.e., the procedure works pretty closely to what is intended if the model assumption is not too far from true. - Robustness depends on the particular procedure; there are no "one size fits all" rules.
+- Each type of confidence interval procedure has its own model assumptions. - If the model assumptions are not true, we can't be sure that the procedure does what is claimed. - However, some procedures are robust to some degree to some departures from models assumptions -- i.e., the procedure works pretty closely to what is intended if the model assumption is not too far from true. - As with hypothesis tests, robustness depends on the particular procedure; there are no "one size fits all" rules. - No matter the procedure, replication is still important!